Today we’re talking about the greatest nuisance tormenting white collar workers everywhere: conference calls.

 Will call quality improve as 5G becomes more prevalent?

-Absolutely.
 As 5G becomes the norm, the enhanced voice services (EVS) codec will be widely supported.
 We’ve already seen it on 4G networks with the iPhone, from the 8 to the XR.
 It offers up to 20kHz audio bandwidth, which is the highest frequency auditorily healthy humans can hear.
 What’s more, it works with both AMR and AMR-WB while using a variable bitrate for stable connectivity.
-Once universally supported, distortion will be actively neutralized by the error concealment mechanism.
-This is all to say that calls will be clearer and more reliable as technology develops.
+Once universally supported, the error concealment mechanism will actively neutralize distortion, too.
+This is all to say calls will be clearer and more reliable as technology develops.

 Until then, being proactive about using VoIP apps and investing in better quality headsets is the easiest way to mitigate conference call frustrations.